How to convert a dict to JSON in Python

 Move faster with Replit

-- Build a configuration file generator that takes user settings and outputs a sorted, human-readable JSON file using
+- A configuration manager that takes a Python dictionary and outputs a human-readable JSON file with custom indentation for easy editing.

 Common errors and challenges